Home indemnity insurance

 HII cover is required for all residential building work contracts including:

 - A ‘cost plus contract’.
-HII must be taken out prior to any payment or building work commencing and provide cover for six years from practical completion.
+HII must be taken out prior to any building work commencing and provide cover for six years from practical completion.

 - Building or buying a ‘spec’ home.
 A home built by a registered builder on their own behalf and then sold as a completed home (usually by offer and acceptance).
 The builder must take out HII prior to the building permit being granted to protect purchasers and any subsequent owners for six years following practical completion.